sawyer-greaves/lab-wiki-test/lab_equipment/Omnimagnet_Manipulation_System.md

 [Home](../Home)
 # Omnimagnet Manipulation System

+>:warning: **This page is incomplete!
+Please add any information that may be missing or useful!**

 DAQ card in omnicomputer: PCI-1724U
 This DAQ card has 62 pins, AO0-AO31, the rest are ground.
 The comedi driver software uses the analog pin number.
 The mapping between analog pin number and wire pin is found in the [DAQ datasheet repo](https://bitbucket.org/utahtelerobotics/docs-pci-1724u/src/master/).